Book Series: IRISH BLUE Author: Sheila Willar Copyright: 2021 Sheila Willar ISBN #: 978-0-9867101-4-8

 It was important for Maggy to have her dress represent her Irish heritage, so she chose Irish Ivy as the theme.
 Amelia used the thread and lace that Erin’s mother had sent from Ireland, and embroidered streams of vines throughout the gown, and attached tendrils of translucent ivy leaves long the stems.
 When Maggy tried on the gown, the whole effect was as if a silver fairy had emerged from a woodland, trailing behind her a cascade of nature in her wake.

-Kelly and Erin didn’t quite understand the ferociousness of a bride-to-be nor the endless attention to detail that she demanded, and they didn’t quite see the fuss that would erupt if the guests arrived late.
-They didn’t care who sat across from whom and they completely lost interest when they were tying bows, if they were perfect or not.
+Kelly and Erin did not understand the ferociousness of a bride-to-be, nor the endless attention to detail that she demanded, and they did not see the fuss that would erupt if the guests did not arrive on time or if the shade of flowers was slightly different than intended.
+They did not care who sat across from whom or if the centrepieces were perfectly imperfect.

-They took orders from Maggy with grace and hoped that when it came their turn to organize a wedding they wouldn’t go half as mad.
-Kelly confirmed that only 7 of the 150 guests would not be able to attend, and Erin made a note to herself to call the florist in a few days time.
+With grace, the two helpers took their orders from Maggy and hoped that if they had a wedding of their own some day, then they would not go half as mad.
+Kelly confirmed that only 7 of the 150 guests would not be able to attend, and Erin made a note to herself to call the florist as soon as possible.

-“After all,” thought Erin, “The wedding planner must have taken care of the flower arrangements by now.”
-She felt that a phone call was an unnecessary formality and so she decided to leave it a while longer.
+“After all,” thought Erin, “the wedding planner must have taken care of the flower arrangements by now.”
+She felt that a phone call could wait a little while longer.